The updated story:

-Donate a minimum of $35.00 and you get a postpaid-in-the-USA copy of "The Sam Rivers Sessionography" (the Parker book retail was $50.00+shipping)...
-Overseas supporters: Talk to me, and I'll figure a way to knock off $15.00 from the price of the book.
+Donate a minimum of $45.00 [updated to reflect the lateness of the date + a significant increase in page count to approx. 730] and you get a postpaid-in-the-USA copy of "The Sam Rivers Sessionography" (the Parker book of 470 pages retailed at $50.00+shipping)...
+Overseas supporters: Talk to me, and I'll figure a way to knock off $15.00 from the total retail price of the book+shipping.

 I also welcome any of my friends and supporters, even if you're not looking to cop a copy of the actual item, to donate any amount you like in order to shore me up through this horrifying ordeal.
 Ha.

-I'm just guessing here, but I imagine publishing some time in early 2020.
+I'm publishing in late 2021 [updated that].
 I'll have a more predictable timeline after the July discovery of the contents of the RivBea Archive, which you'll all be witness to as Ed & I post updates with photos and exclamations.